Dangerous Goods

 1

-All other class 1 must be direct to/from motor vehicle.
+All other class 1 substances must be discharged directly to/from a motor vehicle.

 Class 1.4B, 1.4C, 1.4E, 1.4G and 1.4S, 1.3G: